The blog formerly known as

 Several companies (Target, Borders, REI, Wal-Mart) offer biodegradable gift cards made from corn, while others provide reloadable cards, also decreasing the need for new plastic… Read the rest

-Way back in October, my friend Doug from BuyGreen.com, one of the advertisers on this blog, sent me a Clothesnik canvas garment bag to try out.
+Way back in October, my friend Doug sent me a Clothesnik canvas garment bag to try out.
 I finally had a chance to use it last week.
 We haven’t taken clothes to the cleaners since July of last year!
 Unfortunately, it took a while to find a green cleaner that would actually use the bag.
 More on that later.
 First, I want to tell you about the Clothesnik.

 The Clothesnik is a 100% cotton garment bag and laundry bag in one.
 Toss dirty clothes into it and tie up the bag using the strings at the bottom.
 Or use it clean as a garment bag to replace the disposable plastic bags the cleaners give out.
 If you don’t want to pay for the laundry service to clean the Clothesnik bag, wash it at home and return with it to pick up the clean clothes.
 Or don’t use it as a laundry bag.
 There are just so many options.

 Our problem was finding a cleaner to use it correctly in the first place.
-A while back I wrote about green cleaner… Read the rest
+A while back I wrote about green cleaner Blue Sky, which uses CO2 to clean clothes, one of the… Read the rest

 … with her/his reusable travel mug or water bottle.
 And this post is just an excuse to show off the depths of our geekitude last Saturday at San Francisco’s WonderCon comic book convention.